 If a sponsor requests a location such as a county or congressional district, the location where the project will actually be carried out should be used.
 If that location is this campus, we are in the 24th Congressional District.
 The Research Foundation is located in the 21st Congressional District.
 Some applications require the Research Foundation’s IRS Employee Identification Number, which is 14-1368361.
 If the sponsor requests the Research Foundation’s telephone number it is 518-434-7000.
 The DUNS Number for SUNY Cortland is 09-019-0591.

 The Internal Academic Approval of Sponsored Programs (routing sheet) requires faculty and staff to identify any compliance issues mandated by the federal government for the acceptance and administration of federal funding.
 Please be sure to check with your department chair, dean, and RSPO with regard to released time, support services, equipment, cost-sharing, and use of facilities.
 If your proposed project involves any curricular changes or additions, you must go through the normal procedure for curricular approval.
 In addition, each person must complete information on cost share, as well as percentage of effort expected on the project (either direct charged or cost shared).
-The Research Foundation Fiscal Offices are required to maintain and submit Personnel Activity Reporting System (PARS) reports to the Research Foundation (a system mandated by the federal government and by the Chancellor for reporting the proportions of time spent on your normal teaching or other duties and the time that will be allocated to the proposed grant).
-PARS are fowarded to faculty/staff three times a year to document effort devoted to each sponsored agreement.

-After investigators have completed the internal routing form, they must obtain the signature of the department chairperson.
+After investigators have completed the internal routing form, they must obtain the signature of the department chair.
 It is then the project director’s responsibility to deliver the proposal to the dean for approval.
 Upon the dean's approval, the proposal should be delivered to RSPO.
 The project director’s routing responsibility ends at that point.
 The routing sheet is a local form and remains in a campus RSPO file.
 The authorizing official’s signature cannot be affixed to the final proposal until the local campus approvals are obtained.